 Angry post warning.

 I’ve already spoken about ambulance crews’ dark humour and other coping strategies that they use.
-I mentioned how “normal” members of the puic often don’t get it.
+I mentioned how “normal” members of the public often don’t get it.
 Recently I was horrified to read an article relating to this.

 It revolved around a message sent to ambulance crews, in their ambulances, telling them to “Please be mindful when outside A+E of how the public view your actions.
 Eg. Being on mobile phones/Snapchat or taking refreshments.”

 There are blinkered people out there who think ambulance crews should go round expressionless and unemotional.
-Unfortunately robotics haven’t progressed that far yet so the job is still done by humans, with emotions, and coping strategies.
+Unfortunately robotics hasn’t progressed that far yet so the job is still done by humans, with emotions, and coping strategies.

-Finally, if you think I’m wrong, and if you think crews should behave differently, most services are usually recruiting – why not put yourself in their shoes and see if you are right.
+Finally, if you think I’m wrong, and if you think crews should behave differently, most ambulance services are usually recruiting – why not put yourself in their shoes and see if you are right.